 One such alternative approach is adhesion.
 Odor adhesion technology is a promisingly durable method that attracts odor molecules like a magnet rather than fighting the bacteria that cause them.
 The odor molecules are trapped within the textile, preventing odor from being released into the air, thus preventing odor detection.
 When the garment is washed, the odor molecules are squeezed out of their pockets and released, resulting in a fresh garment time after time.

 The new technology, though still applied as a chemical coating, could also have positive impacts on the environment and human health since it doesn’t employ biocides or heavy metals.
 The greatest concern so far is the effect of any coating on breathability and moisture wicking properties, and if it is actually more effective than antimicrobial coatings.

 The relationship between comfort and odor remains a balancing act, and there’s still significant research to be done.
 Nevertheless, promising new technologies have the potential to offer a healthier, more sustainable solution to odor-fighting.

 After studying chemistry with a special focus on textile and fiber chemistry at the University of Stuttgart, Dr. Beringer started his career as head of the Competence Center Innovative Textiles at Hohenstein.
 From 2009 to 2015 he was the head of research and development of the Department of Function and Care.
-Since of Function and Care, mainly specializing in research and testing in the fields 2016, Jan has led the Development of clothing physiology, fit and workmanship of garments, functionalization of fabrics, textile UV protection, textile reprocessing.
+Since 2016, Jan has led the Development of clothing physiology, fit and workmanship of garments, functionalization of fabrics, textile UV protection and textile reprocessing, mainly specializing in research and testing in the fields.
 Dr. Beringer has extensive knowledge in textile and fiber chemistry, functionalization, nanotechnology, coating and finishing and clothing physiology.